alarm-redist/fifty-states/analyses/AL_cd_2020/doc_AL_cd_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 6,000 districting plans for Alabama and subset to 5,000 which contain at least one majority-minority district.
+We sample 6,000 districting plans for Alabama and subset to 5,000 which contain at least one majority-minority district and at least one performant Democratic district.